It’s 2020! Here’s our list of our picks for the best consumer and business GPS tracking devices.

 Before we present this pick we wanted to tell you that there are a ton of options for OBD trackers.
 OBD trackers are great for tracking cars because 1) they get their power from the car and 2) they’re really easy to use.
 You just plug them in and start tracking.
 We found the Vyncs Tracker to be a great choice

 The accuracy is usually spot on and it is a 3G tracker.
-It did a nice job leaving a reliable track of everywhere we travelled in real time.
+It did a nice job leaving a reliable track of everywhere we traveled in real-time.
 In addition to the real-time tracking, one of the things that we really loved about this product were all the unique features it offers such as driver monitoring, vehicle performance reporting, fuel reporting, emergency roadside assistance, maintenance reminders and much more.
 Overall, a great device for basic vehicle tracking!

 PROS: Easy installation, real-time reporting, reasonable activation fee CONS: cost of device